lichendust/meander-sublime/readme.md

 ## Syntax

-The included syntax definition for Fountain, supports the additional syntax extensions Meander has either provided or supported from other Fountain editors.
+The included syntax definition for Fountain, in addition to the base syntax, supports the additional extensions Meander has either provided or supported from other Fountain editors.

-The scope names are carefully selected to match other markup languages and use Sublime's own [Scope Naming] recommendations where possible to ensure most themes will look sensible out of the box.
+The scope names are carefully selected to match other markup languages and use Sublime's own [Scope Naming](https://www.sublimetext.com/docs/scope_naming.html) recommendations where possible to ensure most themes will look sensible out of the box.

-The entire Fountain scope is defined under `text.fountain`, allowing savvy users to make specific tweaks to their themes for better support.
+The parent Fountain scope is `text.fountain`, allowing savvy users to make specific tweaks to their themes for better support.
 Here's one I use personally, which inverts scene headings (and scene numbers) to make them extremely visible:

 ```json
 {